-We suggest that for our purposes we consider boundaries to be either individual buildings up to say three story’s or individual floors for buildings above three story’s.
+We suggest that for our purposes we consider boundaries to be either individual buildings up to say three stories or individual floors for buildings above three stories.

 As this is generally at the time of construction, protection of the structure is outside the scope of this report.

 As was discussed previously, a lightning ground strike on or close to a structure causes the voltage of that structure to rise dramatically compared to earth.
 This can cause current to pass down electrical cables to other structures unaffected by the lightning strike, damaging equipment at both ends of the cable.
-If the structures have their earths electrically connected together, any voltage differences between the structures are minimized and this reduces the current flowing down cables between the structures.
+If the structures have their earth electrically connected, any voltage differences between the structures are minimized and this reduces the current flowing down cables between the structures.